mooseormeese/mooseormeese/README.md

 - 👋 Hi, I’m @tri
 - 👀 I’m interested in photography, biking, and coding
 - 🌱 I’m currently learning c++ and python
-- 📫 How to reach me: trivole11@gmail.com
+- 📫 How to reach me: tvole@uwaterloo.ca and trivole11@gmail.com

 <!---
 mooseormeese/mooseormeese is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.